 Post Operative Visits

-If you had general anesthesia, your first post-operative visit is typically the day after surgery, with your next visit at one week from surgery.
-For procedures done under local anesthesia and/or oral Valium, your first post-operative visit will be one week after surgery.
+If you had general anesthesia, your first post-operative visit is the day after surgery, with your next visit 7-12 days post surgery.
+For procedures done in the office with local anesthesia and/or Xanax, your first post-operative visit will be 7-12 days post surgery.

 You should plan for one to two weeks of private time to recover.
 We recommend not scheduling any social or professional engagements.
 This doesn’t mean you will be housebound; though if you choose to be, that is fine!

 Most people return to work in about a week after eyelid surgery.
 After rhinoplasty or CO2 laser skin resurfacing, plan on returning in about 10 days.
 If you have a facelift, please give yourself two weeks before returning to work.
 It is always best to plan for more time away and return earlier if your recovery is going better than expected.

 It is important to stay active during your recovery but not to over do it.
 As a general guideline, you are encouraged to walk immediately, but do not work up a sweat for at least two weeks following your procedure.
 Avoid lifting anything more than 10 pounds.
 Starting post-operative day 15, you may increase lifting to 20 pounds and add non-impact aerobic exercise, such as Stairmaster, stationary bike or elliptical.
 Starting day 21 you may jog and swim.
 If you had a facelift, it is important that you avoid lifting or sharply turning your head and neck for six weeks.
 Once you return for your six week postoperative visit, assuming all is healing well, you will be cleared for unrestricted activity.
 Regardless of these guidelines, listen to your body.
 If it hurts stop!